The Colourful Life

 The Colourful Life is the only studio album by British indie rock band Cajun Dance Party, recorded whilst studying for their A-Levels.

 The band released the song "The Hill, The View & The Lights" the only song on the album to feature Vicky Freund on vocals, as a free download from their website to promote the album.

 The opening track was featured in an episode of the BBC Three sitcom Gavin and Stacey in the third series.

 Track listing

+All tracks written by Daniel Blumberg and Robbie Stern, except where noted.